Tyossi/bankist-marketting-website/README.md

 SASS - CSS Pre-Processor used

-Figma - Design platform used
+Javascript

 ## Contributors
 Toyosi Ogundairo
 ### License
-This project is licensed under the MIT License - see the LICENSE.md file for details
+This project was originally built by Jonas Schmedtman and this is a reproduction of it by Toyosi Ogundairo.